 Blue Green Organics Blue Agave comes in a giant five kilogram jug.
 It’s organically certified, which is great, though for most people, the sheer volume of agave is going to be too much to use in any reasonable amount of time.

+Agave nectar is sweeter than sugar, but has more fructose.
 Agave nectar is a sweetener marketed as a healthy alternative to white sugar, but the high fructose content of this syrup might be bad news for your metabolism.

 Finding a consensus among nutritional experts about what’s good for us and what’s not can be challenging, but everyone agrees it’s smart to avoid sugar.